About Us Endorsements

 Australians can change the world, one woman, one family, one life at a time.
 And just one donation to Opportunity International Australia can be recycled six or seven times, helping the world’s most poor people get not just a hand-out, but a hand up, taking themselves and their families out of crushing poverty to sustainable lives and hopeful futures.
 I've seen the work that Opportunity International Australia does first-hand, sitting on the ground in a desperately poor slum in Mumbai with Opportunity’s microfinance clients, or visiting women in their one-room homes in Delhi.
 The women I met were positive, hardworking, determined and focused on making their family and community’s future better.
 With loans as small as A$60, these women were building sustainable businesses and taking their family out of desperate poverty, transforming their lives forever.

-Rosa Storelli, Opportunity Council member
+Rosa Storelli, past Opportunity Council member

 Too often we take for granted or assume opportunities given to us are our entitlements or rites of passage and rarely do we acknowledge their true value.
 I have witnessed the work of Opportunity International Australia, seen the changes and benefits for others, so felt my small contribution could be through sharing some of the opportunities life has bestowed on me.